-Degenkolb retrofitted this 1962 3-story classroom building which had previously been determined to be “very poor” under the UC Seismic policy.
+Degenkolb retrofitted this three-story classroom building, which was previously determined to be “very poor” under the University of California Seismic Safety Policy.
 A large portion of the structure utilized precast elements in conjunction with cast in place concrete elements.
-This use of precast elements and less than robust connections created several deficiencies that needed correction.
-An ASCE-41 analysis and retrofit design was developed by Degenkolb and permitted in just 6 weeks.
-The retrofit used carbon fiber (FRP) extensively to both strengthen elements and to introduce seismic collector elements.
-Per the University’s request the building was to be occupied Monday – Friday during construction.
-The FRP allowed installation of the retrofit over the weekend and re-occupancy of the spaces in a short period of time.
+An ASCE-41 analysis and retrofit design was developed by Degenkolb and permitted in just six weeks.
+The retrofit used carbon fiber (FRP) extensively to both strengthen elements and introduce seismic collector elements.
+At the University’s request, the building was open for occupancy Monday through Friday during construction.
+The FRP allowed installation of the retrofit during the weekends and over the winter break dramatically reducing disruption to the University.